angadvirk/FoxDash/README.md

 My dropbox: https://www.dropbox.com/home/GameDev/Completed%20Projects/FoxDash/Builds contains working builds of the game that can be played on Windows or Mac computers.
 Download the .dmg file for Mac or the installer for Windows.

+v1.1:
+- Added 'pause' option.
+Player can resume or quit from the pause menu.